peterhinch/micropython-mqtt/NO_NET.md

 `pbmqtt.py` Python MQTT interface.
 `status_values.py` Numeric constants shared between user code, the ESP8266 firmware and `pbmqtt.py`; including status values sent to host from ESP8266.
-`net_local.py` WiFi credentials, MQTT parameters, host pin numbers.
-Edit this.
+`net_local.py` This enables custom settings to be shared between projects.
+Edit this for WiFi credentials; also for MQTT parameters and host pin numbers if these differ from the defaults.

 ### 2.1.2 Test programs